SebastiaanPasterkamp/pikube-ansible/README.md

         $MOUNT/rootfs/etc/shadow
     ```

     Although this step is optional, it is highly recommended.
-Alternatively you
+Alternatively, you
     can change the default password once you're logged in.

 9. Change the default hostname: